cerulean747/Reddit-Comment-Removal/README.md

 2) Adding nontextual features such as user information and comment nesting structure increased overall predictive power, especially for the positive (removed comments) class
 3) Adding some context to words through the use of pretrained word embeddings and more complex neural network models also increased overall predictive power, especially for the positive (removed comments) class.

 Additionally, there might still be a lingering residual component that limits predictive power on the positive class.
-First off, there may be variation in what users and moderators consider offensive, and this subjectivity may also vary from subreddit to subreddit.
+First off, there can be variation in what users and moderators consider offensive, and this subjectivity may also vary from subreddit to subreddit.
 While other users may not be as offended, a few users might get especially triggered by a given comment and report it multiple times, which may heighten the overall likelihood of removing that comment.
 Additionally, comments may be offensive in certain contexts but not others.
 A comment like "Perhaps finally some justice" isn't directly offensive taken out of context, but taken as a response to another comment or post, the underlying meaning may be completely different.

 ### Future Directions